GriffinPlus/dotnet-libs-common/README.md

 - `BitMask`: A bit mask with variable length that supports all relevant comparisons and logical operations
 - `RegexHelpers`: Helper methods providing common functionality when pattern matching is required.
+- `MonitorSynchronizedEnumerator`: An enumerator that keeps a monitor locked until it is disposed.

 ## Supported Platforms